bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsBasic1.md

 br
 ```

-If you don't want to compute just the branch without the bifurcations (more information is provided here ), change the continuation options to
+If you want to compute just the branch without the bifurcations (more information is provided [Detection of bifurcation points of Equilibria](@ref) ), change the continuation options to

 ```@example TUTODE0
 opts_br = ContinuationPar(p_min = -4.0, p_max = -0.9,